rexresearch

 probability no difference between T1 and T2 will be discernible,

-T1 and T2 equal.
-On the basis of our imaginary experiment and the
+let T1 and T2 equal.
+On the basis of our imaginary experiment

-argument presented with fig. 7 it is now seen that the compressor
+and the argument presented with fig. 7 it is now seen that the

-30 ought strictly speaking to be given T1 + Delta T on the left
+vessel 30 ought strictly speaking to be given T1 + Delta T on

-side and T1 - Delta T on the right side of the vessel, where Delta
+the left side and T1 - Delta T on the right side of the vessel,

-T is a very small correction depending on the fact that salt
+where Delta T is a very small correction depending on the fact

-concentration is a little higher on the left than on the right.
+that salt concentration is a little higher on the left than on

-During absorption the salt concentration decreases from left to
+the right.
+During absorption the salt concentration decreases

-right, since it was assumed that liquid was flowing out of the
+from left to right, since it was assumed that liquid was flowing

-lower end of channel 52.
-This variation, however, was of no
+out of the lower end of channel 52.
+This variation, however, was

 In figs. 7 and 8 it was noted that the molecular weight of the